NAHIM’S FAMOUS CHICKEN TIKKA MASALA RECIPE

 Next, prepare the curry gravy by mixing onions with olive oil, the same 9 spice mix, turmeric, fresh tomatoes, garlic and ginger.
 Cook in a pot with water until the onions are soft and starting to dissolve.
 Then grind the mixture until it has a smooth texture.

 Finally, add coconut cream, almond powder and sugar to a pan, along with the tikka masala sauce, curry gravy and the chicken tikka you prepared earlier.
 Cook on a low heat for 5-7 minutes, add some fresh cream, then serve piping hot with a scattering of almond flakes and a garnish of coriander.

-A quick Google search will give you many other recipes along the same lines and from many worthy sources such as the BBC and Jamie Oliver.
+A quick Google search for Chicken Tikka Masala will give you many other recipes along the same lines and from many worthy sources such as the BBC and Jamie Oliver.
 They will all taste different I can almost guarantee as this is one of the most variable recipe choices in the land.

 A word of advice though – avoid the bright red ones as this is probably not a sign of quality just excess food colouring and watch out for the really sweet ones as this is pure sugar.